Virgin Mobile USA: Account security

 In September, 2012, media outlets began reporting on the findings of Kevin Burke, a software developer and Virgin Mobile USA customer.
 Burke's experimentation led him to claim that Virgin Mobile USA's account security practices did not adequately protect customer account information.

 To access their account via the Virgin Mobile USA website, customers must enter their ten-digit telephone number and a six-digit password.
 The maximum possible number of six-digit passwords is one million, a relatively small number.
 According to Burke, Virgin Mobile USA did not employ security techniques that would prevent an attacker from rapidly cycling through all possible password permutations, allowing a brute force attack to succeed in twelve days or less.

 In response to the wide media coverage, Virgin Mobile updated its online account access system, limiting users to 20 attempts from one IP address.

 Marketing

+Virgin Mobile's target audience was primarily young adults, and the company often utilized edgy, pop culture content when advertising.
+On March 15, 2010, Lady Gaga released the music video for Telephone which included product placement for a Virgin Mobile branded LG Rumor.

 Beginning on May 2, 2011, Virgin Mobile USA launched a campaign that revolved around a fictional Hollywood celebrity couple "Sparah".
 The campaign was expected to last six months, but ran through the end of 2011.
 Virgin Mobile produced multiple videos and photo galleries that starred the fictional couple and posted them to a dedicated website "sparah.com."
 Virgin Mobile USA hoped to connect the ability for consumers to enjoy data-intensive web content using a Virgin Mobile USA unlimited data plan.

 In August 2011, Virgin Mobile USA aired television ads that parodied elements of T-Mobile USA and AT&T Mobility's marketing, featuring an unflattering portrayal of spokespersons for both brands.

 In March 2012, Virgin Mobile introduced an ad campaign featuring Richard Branson, founder of Virgin Group, and the slogan "We answer to a higher calling".